JoshuaWeiss25/Python-Yahtzee-Project/README.md

-There are a couple things that I didn't get the chance to do here and I might revisit in the future if I have the time.
+## There are a couple things that I didn't get the chance to do here and I might revisit in the future if I have the time.
   - Save states
     - becasue of the way I saved the scores, the game lends itself to being able to continue a previous game
     - I just need to save the state of the game (Round number, player number) and learn/figure out how to start the loops in the middle
   - Yahtzee Bonus: what happens when you get yahtzee multiple times
   - Revamp the user interface for rolling the dice.
 It's weird and not very intuitive
   - fix the weird way the rules print to the terminal

+  **If I ever get to doing these, it will likely be in a branch**